hotab/CentOS-application/Proposal-2.md

 ### Shortcomings

-+ Using an own repo adds one more package manager to the system - maybe it is possible to integrate with yum, but that adds other shortcomings, like - having all the patches in one packages, or having a lot of packages for each patch, and that makes managing it harder.
++ Using an own repo adds one more package manager to the system - maybe it is possible to integrate with yum, but that adds other shortcomings, like - having all the patches in one package, or having a lot of packages for each patch, and that makes managing it harder.
 Maybe there is a workaround for it.
 + Creating an open repo with patches can make a security problem - there is no control over what content is in the patch.

 I do not see any other major shortcomings.